Greatest Hits (Mötley Crüe album)

-The album is an updated version of the original compilation Decade of Decadence released in 1991, which is currently out of print.
+Greatest Hits (stylized as GREATE$T HIT$) is the second compilation album by American heavy metal band Mötley Crüe, released by Mötley Records and Beyond Music on October 27, 1998.
+It is an updated version of the 1991 compilation Decade of Decadence 81–91, which is currently out of print.
 Its cover art features a caricature of the band by artist/designer Erik Casillas.
+The album was reissued by Eleven Seven Music on November 17, 2009, with a different track listing.